 Born in Italy, Dr. Giuseppe (Beppe) Intini earned a degree in dentistry in 1995 from the University of L'Aquila (Italy).
 In 2000, he received a Master's degree in Oral Sciences from the University at Buffalo (NY), and in 2007 he received a PhD in Oral Biology and a certificate in clinical Periodontology from the University at Buffalo (NY).
 He is a Diplomate of the American Board of Periodontology.

 From 2007 to 2012 he was a postdoctoral fellow of Developmental Biology at the Harvard School of Dental Medicine in Boston (MA) and from 2012 to 2018 he has been an Assistant Professor of Oral Medicine, Infection, and Immunity at the Harvard School of Dental Medicine in Boston (MA).

-Dr. Intini is an Associate Professor of Periodontics and Preventive Dentistry at the University of Pittsburgh, School of Dental Medicine.
-In addition, he is a visiting faculty at the Massachusetts General Hospital in Boston (MA), a part-time lecturer at the Harvard School of Dental Medicine in Boston (MA), and a Principal Faculty member of the Harvard Stem Cell Institute in Cambridge (MA).
+Dr. Intini is an Associate Professor of Periodontics and Preventive Dentistry at the University of Pittsburgh School of Dental Medicine and an Associate Professor of Medicine at the University of Pittsburgh School of Medicine.
+In addition, he is a member of the Center for Craniofacial Regeneration at the University of Pittsburgh School of Dental Medicine, a visiting faculty at the Massachusetts General Hospital in Boston (MA), and a lecturer at the Harvard School of Dental Medicine in Boston (MA).